Midlife Therapy: When Success Stops Feeling Like Enough

 We become more willing to accept our situation for what it is and we become more empowered to change it.

-How Jungian Depth Therapy Differs from Cognitive Behavioral Therapy
+How Jungian Depth Therapy is Different

 Rather than managing symptoms from the top down, depth therapy engages the whole personality, including the parts that live below the surface.